drbean/curriculum/conversation/fix/slides.md

 # Recording

-## Recording 1 of 12--conversation about complaint
+## Recording 6 of 12--conversation about complaint

 Homework: conversation about complaint

-In preparation for talking to Dr Bean.
+Have you ever had something that was broken?
+What did you do about it?

+Look at Unit 6: That needs fixing

+Think of something that you had a problem with.

-What was the thing, the problem, the fixer, (person at fault), the action you wanted that person to take?
+What was the thing, the problem, the fixer (the person at fault), the action you wanted that person to take?

 Have a conversation with your partner.
 Ask him/her questions.

 30 seconds.

+This is the 7th of 12 conversations.
+They are worth 40 percent of your grade.

+Identify yourself clearly.
+Say, "I'm John."

+## Uploading files

+If you can't find your partner, do it with someone else, and upload the file.
+And send a message to Dr Bean.
+And/or add a submission comment when you upload the file.

+Each person in your group can upload a file, if you can't find your partner and you do it with someone else.

+Remember to add the extension, .mp3, .m4a, etc to the end of the file you upload, so Dr Bean can listen to the file.

+Upload a file under your own name, if you want to be sure Dr Bean won't make a mistake with your grade.

 ## Recording 2 of 12--Feelings about the environment